Lakr233/FlowDown-Beta/README.md

   <a href="/Resources/i18n/zh-Hans/README.md">简体中文</a>
 </p>

 **At this time, we are currently testing FlowDown on iOS and macOS.
-All features are complete except for Tool Call functionality.**
+All features are complete.**

 ## Keep in touch